spiffe/spire-tutorials/k8s/k8s-workload-registrar/README.md

 # Configure SPIRE to use the Kubernetes Workload Registrar
-This tutorial builds on the [Kubernetes Quickstart Tutorial](../quickstart/) and provides an example of how to configure SPIRE to use the Kubernetes Workload Registrar as a container within the SPIRE Server pod.
-With this tool, automatic workload registration and management is added to SPIRE.
+ This tutorial builds on the [Kubernetes Quickstart Tutorial](../quickstart/) to provide an example of how to configure the SPIRE Kubernetes Workload Registrar as a container within the SPIRE Server pod.
+The registrar enables automatic workload registration and management in SPIRE Kubernetes implementations.
 The changes required to deploy the registrar and the necessary files are shown as a delta to the quickstart tutorial, so it is highly encouraged to execute, or at least read through, the Kubernetes Quickstart Tutorial first.

+This tutorial demonstrates how to use the registrar's three different modes:

+ * Webhook - For historical reasons, the webhook mode is the default but reconcile and CRD modes are now preferred because webhook can create StatefulSets and pods with no entries and cause other cleanup and scalability issues.
+ * Reconcile - The reconcile mode uses reconciling controllers rather than webhooks.
+It may may be slightly faster to create new entries than CRD mode and requires less configuration.
+ * CRD - The CRD mode provides a namespaced SpiffeID custom resource and is best for cases where you plan to manage SpiffeID custom resources directly.

+See the [Differences between modes](https://github.com/spiffe/spire/tree/master/support/k8s/k8s-workload-registrar#differences-between-modes) section of the GitHub README for more information.

 In this document you will learn how to:
  * Deploy the K8s Workload Registrar as a container within the SPIRE Server Pod
-* Configure the 3 available modes and their differences
+ * Configure the three workload registration modes
-* Use the 3 available workload registration modes
+ * Use the three workload registration modes
  * Test successful registration entries creation

+For documentation about SPIRE Kubernetes Workload Registrar configuration options, see the [GitHub README](https://github.com/spiffe/spire/tree/master/support/k8s/k8s-workload-registrar).

  # Prerequisites
  Before proceeding, review the following list:
  * You'll need access to the Kubernetes environment configured when going through the [Kubernetes Quickstart Tutorial](../quickstart/).
-* Required configuration files for this tutorial can be found in the `k8s/k8s-workload-registrar` directory in https://github.com/spiffe/spire-tutorials.
+ * Required configuration files for this tutorial can be found in the `k8s/k8s-workload-registrar` directory in [https://github.com/spiffe/spire-tutorials](https://github.com/spiffe/spire-tutorials).
 If you didn't already clone the repo for the _Kubernetes Quickstart Tutorial_, please do so now.
  * The steps in this document should work with Kubernetes version 1.20.2.

-We will deploy an scenario that consists of a statefulset containing a SPIRE Server and the Kubernetes Workload Registrar, a SPIRE Agent, and a workload, and configure the different modes to illustrate the automatic registration entries creation.
+We will deploy an scenario that consists of a StatefulSet containing a SPIRE Server and the Kubernetes Workload Registrar, a SPIRE Agent, and a workload, and configure the different modes to illustrate the automatic registration entries creation.

 # Common configuration